 Weapon (warhammer), uncommon (greater attunement)

 Beyond the bonuses of the weapon upon attunement (see Greater Attunement), this weapon is treated as a thrown weapon (20/60 feet).
-Also, the elemental tongue spell costs instead one less point of mana.
+Also, the elemental tongue spell costs instead 2 less point of manas.

 If you cannot cast the spell, it can be cast two times (spell level 1) before uses are replenished at dawn.